divnix/std/docs/explain/architecture-decision-records/0003-hide-system-for-mortals.md

 <!-- write an answer to this question below -->

-The explicit handling of `system` in foreing context, where `system` is not a primary concern is largely eliminated.
+The explicit handling of `system` in foreign contexts, where `system` is not a primary concern is largely eliminated.

 This makes using this framework a little easier for everybody, including packaging experts.